Scope

 Programmatic Use

-Toggle signal legend.
+Select this parameter to display the signal legend.
 The names listed in the legend are the signal names from the model.
-For signals with multiple channels, a channel index is appended after the signal name.
+For signals with multiple channels, the scope appends a channel index after the signal name.
 Continuous signals have straight lines before their names, and discrete signals have step-shaped lines.

 From the legend, you can control which signals are visible.
-This control is equivalent to changing the visibility in the Style properties.
+This control is equivalent to changing the visibility in the Line Style properties.
 In the scope legend, click a signal name to hide the signal in the scope.
-To show the signal, click the signal name again.
-To show only one signal, right-click the signal name, which hides all other signals.
-To show all signals, press Esc.
+To display the signal, click the signal name again.
+To display only one signal and hide all the other signals in the scope, right-click the signal name in the scope legend.
+To display all signals, press Esc.

 Note